-- 4. Upon receiving a written request from the Student for a hearing, the Assistant Provost for Student Affairs or designee shall arrange for a hearing and provide written notice to the Student reasonably in advance of the date, time and place of the hearing.
+- 4. Upon receiving a written request from the student for a hearing, the Assistant Provost for Student Affairs or designee shall arrange for a hearing and provide written notice to the student reasonably in advance of the date, time and place of the hearing.
 The hearing will be conducted according to the following procedures: - a.
-The hearing shall be conducted by a hearing official or committee appointed by the President or designee.
-Such individual(s) must have no direct interest in the outcome of the case and shall decline to serve if a conflict of interest, or an appearance of a conflict of interest, exists with either the Student or the Office of the Registrar. - b.
-At least five (5) days prior to the date scheduled for the hearing, the Student and the Office of the Registrar, shall submit to each other, as well as to the hearing official or committee, any and all pertinent documents and a list of witnesses and advisors who are to be involved in the hearing process.
-The Student may, at their own expense, be assisted or represented by one or more individuals of their own choice, including an attorney.
-If the Student has an advisor, the Office of General Counsel shall represent the University.
-The Student and the Office of the Registrar are each responsible for presenting relevant information.
-Therefore, the advisors and/or attorneys for the Parties are not permitted to speak or participate directly in the hearing. - c.
-At the hearing, the Student shall have the opportunity to present evidence to support their position that the content of the relevant educational record is inaccurate, misleading and/or otherwise in violation of the privacy rights of the Student. - d.
-Any additional information regarding the hearing procedures will be provided to the Student when notified of the right to a hearing. - e.
-Within seven (7) business days after the conclusion of the hearing, the hearing officer or chair of the hearing committee, if applicable, will transmit the decision in writing to the Student, the Office of the Registrar, and the Assistant Provost for Student Affairs or designee.
+The hearing shall be conducted by a hearing official or committee appointed by the Provost or their designee.
+Such individuals must have no direct interest in the outcome of the case and shall decline to serve if a conflict of interest, or an appearance of a conflict of interest, exists with either the student or the Office of the Registrar. - b.
+At least five (5) days prior to the date scheduled for the hearing, the student and the Office of the Registrar, shall submit to each other, as well as to the hearing official or committee, any and all pertinent documents and a list of witnesses and advisors who are to be involved in the hearing process.
+The student may, at their own expense, be assisted or represented by one or more individuals of their own choice, including an attorney.
+If the student has an advisor, the Office of General Counsel shall represent the University.
+The student and the Office of the Registrar are each responsible for presenting relevant information.
+Therefore, the advisors and attorneys for the Parties are not permitted to speak or participate directly in the hearing. - c.
+At the hearing, the student shall have the opportunity to present evidence to support their position that the content of the relevant educational record is inaccurate, misleading, or otherwise in violation of the privacy rights of the student. - d.
+Any additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - e.
+Within seven (7) business days after the conclusion of the hearing, the hearing officer or chair of the hearing committee, if applicable, will transmit the decision in writing to the student, the Office of the Registrar, and the Assistant Provost for Student Affairs or designee.
 The decision must include a summary of the evidence and the reasons for the decision.
-If, as a result of the hearing, the hearing official or committee determines that the information in the Education Record is not inaccurate, misleading, or otherwise in violation of the privacy rights of the Student, the Student will be notified of the right to place a statement in the record contesting the information in the record or stating why the Student disagrees with the decision of the agency or institution, or both.
-Any statement provided by the Student shall be maintained with the contested portion of the record for as long as the record is maintained.
-In the event the contested portion of the extent it pertains to the contested portion.
+If, as a result of the hearing, the hearing official or committee determines that the information in the education record is not inaccurate, misleading, or otherwise in violation of the privacy rights of the student, the student will be notified of the right to place a statement in the record contesting the information in the record or stating why the student disagrees with the decision of the agency or institution, or both.
+Any statement provided by the student shall be maintained with the contested portion of the record for as long as the record is maintained.
+In the event the contested portion of the record is later requested, the statement shall be disclosed with the record to the extent it pertains to the contested portion.